Le Bon Marché: Under LVMH

 In 1984, Bernard Arnault purchased Bon Marché and in 1987 the company became a founding member of Arnault's group LVMH.

 Operations

 In 1922, when the decorative arts were at their high point in France, the Pomone design and decorating department was established, following the trend of other Parisian department stores.
 From 1923 to 1928, Paul Follot (1877–1941) was its director, followed by René-Lucien Prou (1889–1948) and Albert-Lucien Guénot (1894–1993) up to 1955.
 Today's home-furnishings inventory primarily consists of brand names but not white goods.

 Influence

 The building inspired the design of the Bon Marche store in Sydney, designed by Arthur Anderson, as well as the Galerias Pacifico shopping centre in Buenos Aires, originally called Argentine Bon Marché.
+In Liverpool, department store entrepreneur David Lewis opened the Bon Marché in 1878 on Bassnett Street, directly inspired by a visit to Le Bon Marché in Paris, and until 1914 his delivery vans were painted in the same striped colours as the Paris store.
+The store was rebuilt 1912-1918 by Lewis's company architect, Gerald de Courcy Fraser, and continued trading until 1961.

 Émile Zola's novel Au Bonheur des Dames was inspired by the story of Le Bon Marché.

 Buildings

 Le Bon Marché consists of three buildings separated by rue du Bac and rue de Babylone: